bitovi/bitops/docs/lifecycle.md

 # Execution Lifecycle

 ## Lifecycle hooks
 Within each tool directory, you can optionally have a `bitops.before-deploy.d/` and/or a `bitops.after-deploy.d/`.
-If any shell scripts exist within these directories, bitops will execute them first.
+If any shell scripts exist within these directories, BitOps will execute them in alphanumeric order.

-This is a useful way to extend the functionality of bitops.
+This is a useful way to extend the functionality of BitOps.
 A popular usecase we've seen is loading secrets or dynamically editing `bitops.config.yml`

 ## Detailed Execution Flow